Step 1: Register for the Fair

 When joining Virtual Career Fairs in Handshake, we recommend international students to pay close attention to answering Work Authorization questions, please view the resource here for guidance.

 International Student Career Fair Preparation Workshops

-- In preparation for the UMN Job and Internship Fair, International Student Career Fair Preparation Workshops will be offered three times.
-For more information, please the "International Careers" Facebook page or email Jane Sitter at [email protected]
+- For more information, please visit the "International Careers" Facebook page or email Jane Sitter at [email protected]

 - Begin with an introduction that emphasizes your qualifications.